12500 Reed Hartman Hwy Suite 110

 What are Tooth Veneers?

-A dental veneer is a very thin porcelain skin that’s bonded to the front of your tooth.
-It corrects the appearance of discoloration and mild chips, and can help stabilize teeth that are prone to cracked tooth syndrome, where micro-cracks form in the tooth from too much impact and destabilize its structure.
-Dentally bonding the veneer to the tooth can help restabilize it.
+A dental veneer is a very thin porcelain layer that’s bonded to the front of your tooth.
+It corrects discoloration and mild chips and can help stabilize teeth prone to cracked tooth syndrome, in which microcracks form from excessive impact and destabilize the tooth’s structure.
+Dentally bonding the veneer to the tooth can help stabilize it.

 Veneers come in porcelain and composite.
-People tend to regard porcelain as the best choice, because of its slight translucency; it mimics the slight translucency of your natural teeth.
-However, this can limit how well a veneer can correct discoloration.
-Composite veneers, while less strong than porcelain, can be shaped to the tooth in a more exact way as it’s applied, and its opacity can cover larger chips and more severe discoloration.
+People tend to regard porcelain as the best choice because it mimics the slight translucency of your natural teeth.
+However, this can limit the effectiveness of a veneer in correcting discoloration.
+Composite veneers, while not as strong as porcelain, can be shaped to the tooth in a more exact way as they’re applied, and their opacity can cover larger chips and more severe discoloration.

-A cosmetic dental crown is a semi-hollow fake tooth you place over a tooth that’s been altered to fit to the crown.
-This requires a significant amount of permanent alteration to the tooth, unlike tooth veneers, where they only lightly abrade the surface of the tooth before they apply the bonding.
-A crown is more likely in cases of tooth decay or teeth with a significant break.
+A cosmetic dental crown is a semi-hollow fake tooth you place over a tooth that’s been altered to fit the crown.
+This requires a significant amount of permanent alteration to the tooth, unlike tooth veneers, which only lightly abrade the tooth surface before bonding.
+A crown is more appropriate when a tooth has tooth decay or a significant crack.

-The dentist files down or augments the damaged or decayed tooth, takes a mold, and creates a crown that will fit to the tooth.
-The color and shape of the crown mimics your natural teeth.
-Cosmetic crowns are more susceptible to moving or breaking, so they may need to be adjusted every so often.
+The dentist files down or augments the damaged or decayed tooth, takes an impression, and then creates a crown that fits the tooth.
+The crown’s color and shape mimic your natural teeth.
+Cosmetic crowns are more susceptible to movement or fracture and may require periodic adjustments.

-Let Your Dentist Help you Choose the Best Option for You
+Let Your Dentist Help You Choose Your Best Option

-So, what’s the best option for you?
 When comparing veneers and crowns, the best option is often determined by the issue you’re trying to fix.
 You can’t simply place a tooth veneer on a severely decaying tooth.
-Just the same, what possible reason would someone have to file away and crown a perfectly healthy tooth that just needed a veneer… or teeth whitening – we don’t always have to go getting a whole procedure done.
+Just the same, what possible reason would someone have to file away and crown a perfectly healthy tooth that just needed a veneer or teeth whitening?

 Looking For A Family Dentist In Cincinnati?